Pixel-based Reconfigurable Beamforming Networks Emulating Physical Movement in FAS: PRBFN Design Methodology

-Given that the optimization variables $\mathbf{B}$ belong to the complex domain, and the objective function contains absolute values, solving this optimization problem presents significant challenges.
+Given that the variable $\mathbf{B}$ is complex, and the objective function contains absolute values, solving this optimization problem presents significant challenges.
 To address this, we employ the projected gradient descent (PGD) method and incorporate modifications based on $\mathbb{CR}$-calculus \cite{CR}, enabling effective application to this complex optimization problem.

-To apply the PGD method, we first derive the gradient of the objective function $f_{N_\text{A}}(\mathbf{B})$ with respect to the complex matrix $\mathbf{B}$.
-The objective function in (\ref{eqn3-0-1}) can be expanded as
+Using Wirtinger calculus \cite{Wirtinger}, i.e., treating $\mathbf{B}$ and its conjugate $\mathbf{B}^\mathrm{H}$ as independent variables, the gradient of $f_{N_\text{A}}(\mathbf{B})$ with respect to $\mathbf{B}$ is